matttrent/matttrent.com/src/remote-development.md

 However, in practice Rsync needs a million command line arguments and if you run it from the wrong directory, you'll either either overwrite your work or make needless copies.
 So we simplify with some scripts that reflect the folder organization I described above.
 The scripts only sync full project directories and respect our push/pull choices from above.

-Copy the following 2 scripts and save them somewher in your `$PATH` on your laptop and give them executable permissions:
+Copy the following 2 scripts and save them somewhere in your `$PATH` on your laptop and give them executable permissions:

 {{#marginnote "rsync-not-done"}}**NOTE: These scripts won't run correctly complete their initial sync as currently written.
-The `--exclude` directives shuold be ignored the first time to completely sync.**{{/marginnote}}
+The `--exclude` directives should be ignored the first time to completely sync.**{{/marginnote}}
 <figure>
 <script src="https://gist.github.com/matttrent/feeab97d476f8dde7c0f713ef03c6f0a.js"></script>
 </figure>